cunnie/writings/i_am_become_forever.md

 She became aware she was beginning to get sleepy.
 She checked the clock on the computer console: 4:26 am.
 She could get a couple of hours of sleep before Max came in.
 She looked around — the only place to stretch out was the MRI machine.
 Why not?
-In her early years she had spent many a night sleeping in the lap, and she was lucky in that she rarely if ever had trouble falling asleep.
+In her early years she had spent many a night sleeping in the lab, and she was lucky in that she rarely if ever had trouble falling asleep.
 She lay down on the MRI and within a minute had drifted off to sleep.